 - Submitting SAT and/or ACT is currently optional for first year applicants.
 Students still have the option to submit test scores (SAT/ACT) if they choose, but they will not be penalized in any way for not submitting scores.
 This temporary adjustment will be re-evaluated after each cycle has ended.
 Applicants who graduated from high school more than two years ago do not need to submit test scores.

 How and When First Year Applicants Should Apply

-Applicants can apply through the Common Application or with the WCU Application for Admission.
-Both applications are available starting in early August and review of completed applications begins in September.
-A completed application includes an official high school transcript, official SAT or ACT scores, and a non-refundable $45 application fee or approved application fee waiver.
+First Year applicants can apply through the Common Application.
+The application is available starting in early August and review of completed applications begins in September.
+A completed application includes an official high school transcript, optional official SAT or ACT scores, and a non-refundable $45 application fee or approved application fee waiver.
 Additional information may be requested by the admissions committee, which may include a personal statement, letters of recommendation, updated senior year grades, or additional test scores.
 All candidates will receive written notification after a decision has been rendered.